plotly/plotly.py/doc/python/creating-and-updating-figures.md

 ### Updating Figures

-Regardless of how a graph object figure was constructed, it can be updated by adding additional traces and modifying its properties.
+Regardless of how a graph object figure was constructed, it can be updated by adding additional traces to it and modifying its properties.

 #### Adding Traces